 - sync_replica sync the data between mysql and postgresql without dropping the tables

 - show_status displays the replication status for each source, with the lag in seconds and the last received event

-the optional command –config followed by the configuration file without the yaml suffix allow to specify different configurations.
-If omitted defaults to default.
+the optional command –config followed by the configuration file name, without the yaml suffix, allow to specify different configurations.
+If omitted the configuration defaults to default.

 In MySQL create a user for the replica.

 CREATE USER usr_replica ; SET PASSWORD FOR usr_replica=PASSWORD('replica'); GRANT ALL ON sakila.* TO 'usr_replica'; GRANT RELOAD ON *.* to 'usr_replica'; GRANT REPLICATION CLIENT ON *.* to 'usr_replica'; GRANT REPLICATION SLAVE ON *.* to 'usr_replica'; FLUSH PRIVILEGES;